liferay-design/liferay.design/src/markdown/handbook/tools/jira/issues/story.md

 ### Understanding Stories

-A story is the smallest unit of work in an agile framework.
+Again, a story is the smallest unit of work in an agile framework - as defined by [Atlassian documentation](https://www.atlassian.com/agile/project-management/user-stories#:~:text=A%20user%20story%20is%20the,the%20end%20user%20or%20customer.).
 It’s an end goal, not a feature, expressed from the software user’s perspective.

 A story is an informal, general explanation of a software feature written from the perspective of the end-user or customer.